Requirement for Posting of Performance

 A: This is the 10th school day, or actual instructional day.
 It does not include weekends, holidays, or other non-instructional days.

-Q: Which reports need to be posted on our website at the beginning of the 2022–23 school year?
+Q: Which reports need to be posted on the district website at the beginning of the school year?

-- an explanation of the school accountability ratings.
-TXschools.gov and the TXschools.gov Toolkit provide resources explaining district and campus ratings.
+• an explanation of the school accountability ratings.
+TXschools.gov and the A–F Accountability webpage provide resources explaining district and campus ratings.

 Q: How exactly should districts post these reports?